Euclid preparation. XXIV. Calibration of the halo mass function in $\Lambda(\nu)$CDM cosmologies: Results

-For the calibration of the parameters in Eqs.~\eqref{eq:parevol1} to~\eqref{eq:parevol2}, we use the \piccolo\ set of simulations presented in Table~\ref{tab:sims}.
-The halo catalogs were binned in $50$ logarithmically spaced bins in number of particles, corresponding roughly to $\delta \ln M \approx 0.15$.
-We have assumed the likelihood presented in Sect.~\ref{sec:likelihood} with $\sigma_{\rm sys}=0.005\, N_i^{\rm sim}$.
+In order to calibrate the parameters in Eqs.~\eqref{eq:parevol1} to~\eqref{eq:parevol2}, we use the \piccolo\ set of simulations presented in Table~\ref{tab:sims}.
+The halo catalogues were binned in $50$ logarithmically spaced bins in number of particles, corresponding to roughly $\delta \ln M \approx 0.15$.
+We assumed the likelihood presented in Sect.~\ref{sec:likelihood} with $\sigma_{\rm sys}=0.005\, N_i^{\rm sim}$.
 As for the \aetiology\ fit, its value was chosen such that the best-fit neither over- nor under-fits the simulations and this value is in agreement with the expected non-Poisson scatter caused by round-off errors discussed in Sect.~\ref{sec:ics} for the most populated bin considered in the calibration.
 Its impact is rapidly diluted as the Poisson contribution grows quickly with mass and redshift.
-Lastly, we have imposed a mass cut below which a halo is not considered as resolved, which corresponds to a minimum of $300$ particles.
-Finally, we analyzed the outputs of simulations at redshift $z=\{2.0, 1.5, 1.0, 0.5, 0.15, 0.0\}$.
+Lastly, we imposed a mass cut below which a halo is not considered as resolved, which corresponds to a minimum of $300$ particles.
+Finally, we analyzed the outputs of simulations at redshifts $z=\{2.00, 1.25, 0.90, 0.52, 0.29, 0.14, 0.0\}$.

-In Table~\ref{tab:hmf_param_piccolo}, we present the best fitting parameters of our calibration for our primarily halo-finder (\rockstar) and three other auxiliary halo-finders (\ahf, \subfind, and \velociraptor).
-Details of the difference between the calibrations for different halo finders is further discussed in Appendix~\ref{sec:App-hf}.
-The \ahf, \subfind, and \velociraptor\ fits were done using one simulation for each cosmology presented in Table~\ref{tab:cosm}.
-For the \rockstar\ fit, we have used two simulations for each cosmology including $C0$ with which we have carried out $10$ realizations.
-We decided not use the remaining $8$ $C0$ simulations for calibration to avoid over-weighting this cosmology in deriving the HMF fit.
-We will only use them to reduce the Poisson fluctuations of rare halos allowing to assess our uncertainty in the calibration at this regime. \begingroup \endgroup
+In Table~\ref{tab:hmf_param_piccolo}, we present the best fitting parameters of our calibration for our primary halo finder (\rockstar) and three other auxiliary halo finders (\ahf, \subfind, and \velociraptor).
+Details of the difference between the calibrations for different halo finders are further discussed in Appendix~\ref{sec:App-hf}.
+The \ahf, \subfind, and \velociraptor\ fits were performed using one simulation for each cosmology presented in Table~\ref{tab:cosm}.
+For the \rockstar\ fit, we used two simulations for each cosmology including $C0$ with which we carried out ten realisations.
+We decided not use the remaining eight $C0$ simulations for calibration in order to avoid over-weighting this cosmology in our derivation of the HMF fit; we only use them to reduce the Poisson fluctuations of rare halos, which allows us to assess our uncertainty in the calibration at this regime. \begingroup \endgroup